top of page

 A woman holds a colorful, patterned towel by a lake.
 The towel shows abstract designs in orange, blue, and pink.
 Text "@nakieco" visible.

-Nakie products are a canvas where art, sustainability and outdoor living intersect, proof that thoughtful design can be both beautiful and beneficial, leaving a lighter footprint on the planet whilst celebrating the landscapes that inspire us.
+Nakie products serve as a canvas where art, sustainability, and outdoor living intersect.
+They prove that thoughtful design can be both beautiful and beneficial, leaving a lighter footprint on the planet while celebrating the landscapes that inspire us.

 This collaboration is grounded in a shared belief that design can tell stories of place and connection.
-My paintings draw from the rhythms of the natural world with organic forms and layered textures reflecting landscapes not as they are seen, but as they are experienced.
+My paintings draw from the rhythms of the natural world.
+Organic forms and layered textures reflect landscapes not as they are seen, but as they are experienced.

 Smiling woman wrapped in a colorful quilt with abstract patterns, sitting on a rock in a forest.
 Text reads "@nakieco".

 Working with Nakie allows these visual narratives to be woven in thread and live beyond the studio.
-My work is transported into the outdoors where art can become part of a slower, more mindful way of being in nature and encourage conversations about our connectedness to the natural world.
+My work is transported into the outdoors, where art can become part of a slower, more mindful way of being in nature.
+It encourages conversations about our connectedness to the natural world.

-Part of being a Nakie artist is having a little profile up on their website with a few Q &A's!
+Part of being a Nakie artist is having a little profile on their website with a few Q&A's!

-I’m an abstract mixed media artist based in Noosa, creating bold and vibrant nature-inspired paintings.
-My work explores themes of impermanence, vulnerability, and the quiet tension between fragility and resilience—drawing on both human experience and the ever-changing rhythms of the natural world.
+I’m an abstract mixed media artist based in Noosa.
+I create bold and vibrant nature-inspired paintings.
+My work explores themes of impermanence, vulnerability, and the quiet tension between fragility and resilience.
+I draw on both human experience and the ever-changing rhythms of the natural world.

-Global wanderings have shaped my visual language, infusing it with a love of rich colour, layered texture, ornamental detail, and contrast.
+Global wanderings have shaped my visual language.
+They infuse it with a love of rich color, layered texture, ornamental detail, and contrast.
 I'm always searching for that in-between, dreamlike space—where impressions of light, shape, and shadow meet memory and emotion.

 Outside the studio, I find joy and inspiration hiking through national parks, beachcombing, and immersing myself in wild landscapes.
-These experiences allow me to reflect on and connect with a diversity of human narratives and the stories we carry—ideas that are never far from my mind as I paint.
+These experiences allow me to reflect on and connect with a diversity of human narratives and the stories we carry.
+These ideas are never far from my mind as I paint.

 A woman lies on a colorful geometric-patterned mat on grass, eyes closed.
 Text: "CHARLOTTE COLLECTION" and "designed by Charlotte Wensley."

-These pieces are part of my ongoing abstract landscape work, inspired by the shapes, patterns, and feelings that linger after time spent in nature—like echoes of mountain-scapes, flowing rivers, or tropical flora.
+These pieces are part of my ongoing abstract landscape work.
+They are inspired by the shapes, patterns, and feelings that linger after time spent in nature—like echoes of mountain-scapes, flowing rivers, or tropical flora.
 These paintings are less about representing a specific place and more about capturing the mood, movement, and light that stay with you.

 I’m innately drawn to rhythm and pattern—in the natural world, in daily life, and in my creative process.
 These designs reflect that search as I try to walk the line between referencing the natural world and expressing how we, as humans, experience and respond to it.

 Nature is my biggest inspiration—especially wild, untamed places where life quietly thrives.
-But it’s often the small, easily overlooked things that spark something in me too: a falling leaf, a twisted stick, the shape of a pebble.
+But it’s often the small, easily overlooked things that spark something in me too: a falling leaf, a twisted stick, or the shape of a pebble.
 My imagination takes these notions further into more complex stories about human experience.
-Making art is my way of paying attention to these quiet details and the subtle stories unfolding around us every day and translating them into something visual and tangible, and something felt.
+Making art is my way of paying attention to these quiet details and the subtle stories unfolding around us every day.
+I translate them into something visual and tangible, something felt.

 My dream adventure would be to ditch the keys, live out of a backpack, and go for a great big wander through remote, less-travelled places.
 I have a real love for mountain hiking and trekking, so my adventure would definitely involve long days on high trails, exploring the land and camping in the wilderness.

-No schedule, no rush - just the freedom to follow whatever path calls, with plenty of time and space to let thoughts meander.
+No schedule, no rush—just the freedom to follow whatever path calls.
+There would be plenty of time and space to let thoughts meander.
 There’s something meditative about putting one foot in front of the other, especially when you do it for days or weeks at a time.
 It’s the kind of journey that feeds both the body and the creative mind.

-Assuming I’ve been abandoned on a cold rocky island in the middle of the Atlantic Ocean it would definitely the puffy blanket, my most favourite thing in the world is to be toasty warm!
-If it was a Caribbean island, it would be a different story, the hammock would be top of my list - nothing beats whiling away an afternoon swaying beneath a couple of palm trees.
+Assuming I’ve been abandoned on a cold rocky island in the middle of the Atlantic Ocean, it would definitely be the puffy blanket.
+My most favorite thing in the world is to be toasty warm!
+If it was a Caribbean island, it would be a different story.
+The hammock would be at the top of my list—nothing beats whiling away an afternoon swaying beneath a couple of palm trees.

 Check out my collection at Nakie here:

-Don't forget to join my Studio Diary mailing list to get my monthly newsletter delivered straight to your inbox and your free PDF copies of my
+Don't forget to join my Studio Diary mailing list.
+Get my monthly newsletter delivered straight to your inbox along with free PDF copies of my:

 Follow the link to get your copies today!